The Black Mirror

 with which to navigate a small gameworld, solving puzzles and interrogating suspects.
 This one is

-slider puzzles.
+set on a dude ranch in Arizona.
 These are relatively easy games, designed with young teens in mind, and The Secret of Shadow Ranch

 is very much plug and play.
 However, there are a number of things you may want